Baseball Piano Chord Game

 Notice, the song uses only two chords, C and G. Countless songs are constructed with two or three chords, making the child’s job much easier.
-There are many ways to make this into a piano game: Teach the child four chords, C Am F and G. They are all white keys and the child can use two fingers to play the lower two members of the chords.
+There are many ways to make this into a piano game: Teach the child four chords, C Am (A minor) F and G. They are all white keys and the child can use two fingers to play the lower two members of the chords.

 Now have them play the chords in order.
 After a while, ask that they spend exactly four beats on each chord.
 This requires more skill.
 I usually play HEART AND SOUL while they play these chords.
 I get the child to just play two chords, say, C and G.

 Now I have them play them in pairs, like this: